 The control variant

 Every agentic campaign keeps a control group.
 These are visitors who see your default site experience, with no personalisation applied.
+This is how the campaign measures uplift.

 By default, the size of the control group is managed automatically using Optimised Control, which adjusts the control share over time as confidence in results grows.